infokiller/config-public/install/README.md

   drivers.
 This may take multiple iterations of checking for updates, installing them, and rebooting.

-- Install any remaining drivers.
+  - Install any remaining drivers if needed.
 To verify that all the hardware is detected correctly, go to Device Manager and verify that there are no warnings.

-- If this is a VM, see the
+- If this is a VM, see also the
   [Trello card](https://trello.com/c/msnAYmXM/276-windows-10-vm).

 - Tweak Windows settings